 - Mosses, liverworts and hornworts

 As in animals, the female gamete, the egg, does not move.
 It is retained in the organism that produces it.
 In the case of plants this is a haploid gametophyte (not a diploid individual as in mammals).
-And in some of the plants discussed in this chapter the zygote formed by the fertilization of an egg grows out of the archegonium (the structure in which an egg is produced) and after fertilization produces a sporophyte attached to the gametophyte.
+And in some of the plants discussed in this chapter the zygote formed by the fertilization of an egg grows out of the archegonium (the structure in which an egg is produced) and produces a sporophyte attached to the gametophyte.
 Alternatively, the entire (female) gametophyte of some plant groups is embedded in the diploid plant (the sporophyte) that produced the spore that developed into the female gametophyte.
-That is, in some plant groups, the spores produced by sporophytes are not dispersed, instead the spore germinates where it is produced and grows to produce a gametophyte plant on or inside a sporophyte plant.
-Mobile male gametophytes and sedentary female gametophytes are features of a few plants discussed in this chapter but are much more significantly developed in seed plants, discussed in the next chapter.
+That is, in some plant groups, the spores produced by sporophytes are not dispersed; instead the spore germinates where it is produced and grows to produce a gametophyte plant on or inside a sporophyte plant.
+Mobile male gametophytes and sedentary female gametophytes are features of a very few of the non-seed plants discussed in this chapter but are ubiquitous in seed plants, discussed in the next two chapters.
 In this chapter we consider the more readily observable and understandable alternation of generations that is found in plants without seeds.

 Mosses Liverworts and Hornworts